-So the sweet chili fajita sauce…
+For the sweet chili fajita sauce…

-These are Sheetpan / Traybake Fajitas
+The Method: These are Sheetpan / Traybake Fajitas

 I definitely prefer the workflow when I am roasting things and can use the hands-off time to clean as I go, prepare my toppings and set the table, and it means you aren’t trying to add freshly rinsed beans to a hot wok which could turn into a sticky mess if you didn’t have everything just so.
 (I would not.)